Sadly, preventing SIDS is not possible today. There is no cure or

 go into too deep sleep and be at risk of cot death.

-risk, then also have confidence in your and your baby's
+, and then have confidence in your instincts.

 [1]International